menandmice/micetro_docs/guides/user-manual/ipam.rst

 * Change the name of the IP Address range

 * Change the boundaries (start and end IP Address) of the IP Address range

 * Change the state of the IP Addresses in that IP Address range

 To modify an IP Address range, do the following:

-1. Right-click on the IP Address ranges.
+1. Right-click on the :guilabel:`IP Address ranges`.

-2. From the shortcut menu, select Properties.
+2. From the shortcut menu, select :guilabel:`Properties`.

 3. Make the desired changes.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Range Deletions
 ^^^^^^^^^^^^^^^